aptos-labs/aptos-core/developer-docs-site/docs/releases/index.md

 # Latest Aptos Releases

-This section contains details for the latest Aptos releases.
+This section contains details for the latest [Aptos releases](https://github.com/aptos-labs/aptos-core/releases).
 See the subpages for the latest release for each network:

 * [Latest Mainnet Release](./mainnet-release.md)
 * [Latest Testnet Release](./testnet-release.md)
 * [Latest Devnet Release](./devnet-release.md)

+## Update nodes

+If you are a node operator, [update your nodes with the new release](../nodes/full-node/update-fullnode-with-new-releases.md).

 ## Subscribe to releases